walpolea/andrewwalpole.com/src/content/blog/2023-03-08-an-introduction-to-robust-first-computation.md

 Leaving that talk in 2017, an unquenchable desire to see what robust-first programming was all about started to grow in me.
 Without the ability to run the MFMS, my only option was to reimplement the concepts for myself to a level that let me play with it all first-hand.

 Out of that came [MFM.rocks](https://mfm.rocks) where you can see some of the Elements I've built over the years in action.
-And this [twitter thread](https://twitter.com/walpolea/status/1055483881950834688?s=20) follows some of the highlights, learning and experiments I undertook as well.
+And this [twitter thread](https://twitter.com/walpolea/status/1055483881950834688?s=20) follows some of the highlights, learnings and experiments I undertook as well.

 <div style="display:grid;grid-template-columns:1fr 1fr;gap:10px;">
 <video width="100%" style="aspect-ratio:1/1;" src="/static/blog/robust/cell-split.mp4" autoplay loop muted></video>